Canadians Detained Abroad

 In March 2006, Mr. Celil was arrested at the request of Chinese police in Uzbekistan, where he and his family were visiting his wife's parents.
 He was sent to China to face trial, and was held in secrecy without access to a lawyer, his family, or Canadian officials.
 He was subjected to threats that he would be 'disappeared' or 'buried alive' unless he signed a confession.
 China refused to recognize Mr. Celil's status as a Canadian citizen, and Canadian officials were not allowed to attend the trial.
+He remains detained.

 Omar Khadr (Guantánamo)

-It has been over ten years since Canadian Omar Khadr was seriously injured and captured by US forces in firefight in Afghanistan on July 27, 2002.
+Canadian Omar Khadr was seriously injured and captured by US forces in firefight in Afghanistan on July 27, 2002.
 After a short stop in Bagram, he has been in US custody in Guantánamo Bay ever since.
 At 15 years old, he never should have been on a battlefield in the first place.